elfi-dev/elfi/README.md

 Installation
 ------------

-ELFI requires and is tested with Python 3.5-3.6.
+ELFI requires Python 3.5 or greater.
 You can install ELFI by typing in your terminal:

 ```
 pip install elfi